GSA/digitalgov.gov/content/events/2022/03/2022-03-16-change-the-way-digital-work-gets-done.md

 ## Speakers

-* **Jesrael Lopez** — Program Manager, Department of the Treasury; Bureau of the Fiscal Service, Office of Financial Innovation and Transformation (FIT)
+Department of the Treasury; Bureau of the Fiscal Service, Office of Financial Innovation and Transformation

+* **Jesrael Lopez** — Program Manager
-* **Bernadette Goodwin** — Acting Executive Architect, Department of the Treasury; Bureau of the Fiscal Service, Office of Financial Innovation and Transformation (FIT)
+* **Bernadette Goodwin** — Acting Executive Architect

 ## Moderators

+Federal Aviation Administration (FAA)

-* **Beth Martin** — User Experience Lead at the Federal Aviation Administration (FAA) and co-lead of the Web Managers Community of Practice
+* **Beth Martin** — User Experience Lead, and co-lead of the Web Managers Community of Practice

 ## About the Web Managers Community of Practice